publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s721.md

                  of those applicants and eligible recipients who are not individuals with significant disabilities—

-                    (I) the number who ended their participation in the program carried out under this subchapter and the number who achieved employment outcomes after receiving vocational rehabilitation services; and
+                    (I) the number who ended their participation in the program carried out under this subchapter and the number who achieved employment outcomes after receiving vocational rehabilitation services and, for those who achieved employment outcomes, the average length of time to obtain employment; and

                     (II)